ballertv/eslint-config/README.md

 6. **Verify the ESLint integration:** Open a JavaScript file in your project that should be linted by ESLint.

 # Repositories Using This Config
+Below is a list of repositories that have been setup using this submodule.
+If your repo is checked off there isn't anything for you to do aside from setting up your IDE to support eslint.
 - [x] [ballertv/baller](https://github.com/ballertv/baller)
 - [x] [ballertv/BallerApps](https://github.com/ballertv/BallerApps)
 - [ ] [ballertv/btv-mobile](https://github.com/ballertv/btv-mobile)